MICLab-Unicamp/e2dhipseg/README.md

 ARGUMENTS SHOULD COME AFTER THE INPUT PATH, as in the examples.
 All three arguments work in any combination.
 It should be able to run if you have all requirements and installed pytorch correctly, in both GPU or CPU.

+We highly recommend that you use the -reg option, making sure your FLIRT installation is working.
+If you dont use -reg, make sure your volume is in the MNI152 head orientation, or you might get wrong/empty results.
 Any problems you can create a issue here, and i will have a look!

 # Updates
-Expected December 2020
+Expected March 2020
 -Incoming final version of the method

 October 10 2019
--Updated weights
+-Updated weights for better performance

 April 4 2019
 -Added quality of life options, FLIRT registration and back to original space, run on folder, improvements and bug fixes.